 In other instances, the recession may be moderate to severe (i.e. 3-5mm) but with no loss of gum tissue from in between teeth and these conditions still favour successful root coverage with grafting in the majority of cases.

 When recession occurs and gum tissue is lost from in between teeth, it is usually and indication that underlying bone has been lost too.
 In these instances, long-lasting root coverage with grafting is very unlikely.
+Under these conditions, gum grafts fail more often.

 If a gum graft fails, chances are the failure can provide you with some information about what went wrong.

-Gum grafts may fail because poor conditions weren't detected in advance of treatment.
+Gum grafts fail (often) because poor conditions weren't detected in advance of treatment.
 This may be a lack of sufficient supporting bone tissue.
 This may be because of abnormal tooth position that doesn't favour graft success.

 You can always re-graft a site.
 However, if the reasons for initial failure aren't well understood future failures are just as likely.
 Generally, your Dentist or Periodontist can learn from the initial failure and make changes or recommendations to improve the conditions for remedial graft success.
 They may also recommend re-preparing the site followed by a healing period prior to secondary grafting.